[Updated 9 August 2019]

 Credit: Athens Studios & Backpackers on Facebook

-Located in the heart of Athens, Athens Backpackers is a great hostel choice, complete with free WiFi, air conditioning and friendly dorm-mates!
-Oh, and did we mention it comes with free Muslim-friendly Greek breakfast spread too – fresh bread, spreads, salads, honey as well as tea and coffee!
-They also have female-only dorms as well as studio apartments for families.
+Situated in the heart of Athens, Athens Studios & Backpackers is a good hostel choice that comes complete with free Wi-Fi, air conditioning and friendly dorm-mates.
+Besides that, it comes with free Muslim-friendly Greek breakfast spread too – fresh bread, spreads, salads, honey as well as tea and coffee!
+This accommodation also offers female-only dorms and studio apartments for families.

-Watch the Changing of Guards on Syntagma Square (1 hour)
+Watch the Changing of Guards in Syntagma Square (1 hour)

 Credit: Chuyan94 on Flickr

 After checking in and washing up, catch the ceremonial changing of the Presidential Guards in front of the Hellenic Parliament building!
-Their precision in timing and coordination is just incredible.
+Known for their precise timing and incredible, the guards change every hour around the clock!
+Catch them on a Sunday where they wear an all-white uniform.

 Explore Athens like a local with a Free Walking Tour (2-3 hours)